Pelagic thresher: Life history

 Like the rest of the mackerel sharks, the pelagic thresher is ovoviviparous.
 It gives birth to two pups at a time (rarely just one), one per uterus.
 With no defined breeding season, most adult females are pregnant throughout the year; the gestation period is uncertain, but has been suggested to be less than one year as in the common thresher.
-The developing embryos are sustained by a yolk sac until they are 12 cm (4.7 in) long, after which they are oophagous and feed on egg capsules produced by the mother.
-Each capsule measures about 55 mm (2.2 in) long and 12 mm (0.5 in) across, and contains 20-30 ova.
+The developing embryos are sustained by a yolk sac until they are 12 cm long, after which they are oophagous and feed on egg capsules produced by the mother.
+Each capsule measures about 55 mm long and 12 mm across, and contains 20-30 ova.
 Early-stage embryos have specialized teeth for opening the capsules, while later-stage embryos have their teeth hidden and swallow the capsules whole, their teeth not becoming functional again until just after birth.
 No evidence of sibling cannibalism has been found as in the sand tiger shark (Carcharias taurus).
-Young pelagic threshers are born unusually large, up to 1.6 m (5.2 ft) long or 43% the length of the mother, which likely reduces predation on the newborns.
+Young pelagic threshers are born unusually large, up to 1.6 m long or 43% the length of the mother, which likely reduces predation on the newborns.

 The growth rate of pelagic threshers slows with age: